Approximately 2.4 million U.S. adults have been diagnosed with schizophrenia, one of the leading causes of long term-disability.

 The SEEC study is now enrolling patients who have been diagnosed with schizophrenia or schizoaffective disorder within the past five years.
-Dr. Michael Plopper, chief medical officer of Sharp Behavioral Health Services, will lead this study.
+Dr. Michael Plopper, medical director of clinical trials at Sharp Mesa Vista Hospital.

 The SEEC program is designed in three phases.
 In the first phase, participants are provided with in-depth education about their illness and coping strategies through structured classes and a mobile smartphone app known as Care4Today® Connect .
 The app enables patients to receive reminders to take medication and perform actions related to their wellness goals, and track completion of these tasks.